streamnative/terraform-provider-streamnative/docs/resources/pulsar_cluster.md

 Required:

 - `max_replicas` (Number) The maximum number of brokers to scale up to.

-Optional:

 - `min_replicas` (Number) The minimum number of brokers to scale down to.
-Defaults to the value chosen by the control plane when omitted.
+Must be set explicitly: the operator builds no HorizontalPodAutoscaler at all when the minimum is absent, so an omitted value would leave autoscaling silently off.

 <a id="nestedblock--config"></a>